|At first, only Tom was going to get a haircut as he entered the Supercuts salon on their last days before evacuating due to the lava.|

 Tom needed a haircut as well as TJ and Jayden.
 Why not, three generations of haircuts on Supercut’s last day?

 Later, we visited the Mamala Market, crowded with customers buying out their entire inventory at 50% off.
 Unfortunately, we were several hours too late to really take advantage of the sales.
-All the meat, dairy and produce was long gone.
+All the meat, dairy, and produce were long gone.

 |Jayden was unsure of how he wanted his hair cut.
 At 9, the possibilities are many.|